slatronica/google-ai-mode-optimization-tool/README.md

 - Red nodes: Tags
 - Node size: Based on number of connections
 - Edges: Internal links and relationships

+The visualization is saved in the `reports/` directory with a timestamp.

 ## Best Practices